 Operators are the special keywords or special characters reserved for performing particular operations and are used in the SQL queries.
 There is three type of operators used in SQL:

 24) What is view in SQL?

 A view is a virtual table which contains a subset of data within a table.
 Views are not originally present, and it takes less space to store.
 A view can have data from one or more tables combined, and it depends on the relationship.
 Views are used to apply security mechanism in the SQL Server.
 The view of the database is the searchable object we can use a query to search the view as we use for the table.

 SQL indexes are the medium of reducing the cost of the query as the high cost of the query will lead to the fall in the performance of the query.
 An index is used to increase the performance and allow faster retrieval of records from the table.
 Indexing reduces the number of data pages we need to visit to find a particular data page.
 Indexing also has a unique value that means that the index cannot be duplicated.
 An index creates an entry for each value, and it will be faster to retrieve data.
 For example, suppose you have a book which carries the details of the countries, and you want to find out the information about India than why you will go through every page of that book you could directly go to the index, and then from index you can go to that particular page where all the information about India is given.

 26) Which are the different types of indexes in SQL?

 There are three types of Indexes in SQL:

+For creating a unique index, the user has to check the data in the column because the unique indexes are used when any column of the table has unique values.
 This indexing does not allow the field to have duplicate values if the column is unique indexed.
-Unique index can be applied automatically when primary key is defined.
+A unique index can be applied automatically when a primary key is defined.